webplatform/docs/css/properties/max-height/index.md

 }}
 {{Notes_Section
 |Usage=CSS max height is well supported across most browsers.
 A few things to consider while usage:
+* Both max-height & height should not be specified in the same units as one would override the other.
+The end result would be min(height, max-height).
 * [[css/properties/min-height|min-height]] overrides max-height.
 If min-height supplied is greater than max-height, max-height does not have an impact.
 * max-content, min-content, fit-content, and fill-available are in W3C draft stage and not supported across all browsers.
 * Support for [[css/functions/calc|calc]] is better across browsers.
 Vendor prefixes may be needed.